sebspion/reqs/draft-selander-lake-reqs.md

 Motivated by long deployment lifetimes, the AKE is required to support crypto agility, including modularity of COSE crypto algorithms and negotiation of preferred crypto algorithms for OSCORE and the AKE.

 * The protocol shall support both pre-shared key and asymmetric key authentication.
-Post-quantum key exchange is out of scope.
+PAKE and post-quantum key exchange is out of scope, but may be supported in a later version.
 * The protocol shall allow multiple elliptic curves for asymmetric keys
 * The AKE shall support negotiation of the all COSE algorithms used in the AKE and that OSCORE supports.